citp/privacy-policy-historical/s/se/sex/sexintheuk.com.md

   * If you choose to upload your Contact’s name and email address you are allowing us to send an email invitation on your behalf, inviting your Contact to join the Site.
   * We will store your Contact’s name and email address solely for the purposes of inviting them to join our Site and for associating your Contact with you and other people they may know.
-  * If your Contact does not want us to store their email address which you uploaded to our Site, they can ask us to remove it by contacting us at [datarequest@alcuda.com](mailto:datarequest@alcuda.com).
+  * If your Contact does not want us to store their email address which you uploaded to our Site, they can ask us to remove it by contacting us at [support@amorix.biz](mailto:support@amorix.biz).
   * We will not store your Contacts information after invitations (up to a maximum of 3) have been sent.
 Your Contacts will then only receive future emails from us if they choose to accept the invitation and join our Site, or if you use any of our tools to share experiences with your Contacts and you input their email address for us to use again.